Keeping Families Safe At Home

 Our Policies for Providing Care During Covid-19

 Our Safe At Home team, in conjunction with our parent company, Kennedy Care, has taken the time to create a comprehensive plan for reducing the risk of Covid-19.
-We are taking this matter very seriously and will continue to do so as long as there is a potential risk to our caregivers or the families we provide care for.
-Our dedicated management team has put in place the steps for navigating our clients and caregivers through these uncertain times, and we remain confident we are doing everything we can to keep families safe by providing them with care in the comfort of their own homes.
+We are taking this matter very seriously and will continue to do so as long as there is a potential risk to our child care specialists or the families we provide care for.
+Our dedicated management team has put in place the steps for navigating our clients and child care specialists through these uncertain times, and we remain confident we are doing everything we can to keep families safe by providing them with care in the comfort of their own homes.

 If you have any questions related to the policies listed below, please contact us so we can discuss any of your concerns or needs.
 We are here to help in any way we can.